milgra/milgra.com.2021/README.md

 shadow watch app

 todo :
-generic menu system
-submenu for months/apps/games/downloads from right side adott post/comment jojjon be ha parametert kap az index.html
+months should flow in from the right one by one newpost/newproject layouts generic menu system submenu for months/apps/games/downloads from right side adott post/comment jojjon be ha parametert kap az index.html